 But there is a small change you can make to how you pay your credit cards in order to reach that coveted zero balance a little sooner: making bi-weekly payments.
-Not only will this help you pay less in fees, it can keep you from spending your excess funds in unnecessary ways instead of applying them to your debt.
+Not only will this help you pay less in fees, but it can also keep you from spending your excess funds in unnecessary ways instead of applying them to your debt.

 Making biweekly payments doesn’t increase the amount you are applying towards your debt each month, it simply splits that one monthly payment into two payments applied every two weeks.
 This equals out to 26 half payments – or 13 full payments made each year, compared to 12 full payments made on a monthly payment plan.

 It might seem strange that such a minor change could have any kind of significant impact on debt, but there are plenty of reasons why this is a great way to go about it.

 Pay Off Your Credit Card Debt Faster By Making Bi-Weekly Payments

 This plan allows you to apply an extra payment each year to your debt – without feeling the financial impact.
 One extra payment each year takes a big chunk out of the total amount of interest paid while also cutting down the repayment time.

 Your credit card has an interest rate of 15 percent, a balance of $15,000 and you are currently paying $300 a month.
 Normal monthly payments put the total amount paid (with interest) at $23,834.58.
 It would take 6 years and 8 months to reach a zero balance.